Circuit Breaker Definition

 As the name indicates, the circuit breaker means the device which breaks (Open) the circuit under the abnormal condition and protects the system from hazards.
-Keep reading to understand the working principle of the circuit breaker.

 The function of a circuit breaker is to isolate the faulty point of the power system in case of abnormal conditions such as faults.